Hindustani grammar

 Hindustani, the lingua franca of Northern India and Pakistan, has two standardised registers: Hindi and Urdu.
 Grammatical differences between the two standards are minor but each uses its own script: Hindi uses Devanagari while Urdu uses an extended form of the Perso-Arabic script, typically in the Nastaʿlīq style.

 On this grammar page, Hindustani is written in the transcription outlined in Masica (1991).
 Being "primarily a system of transliteration from the Indian scripts, [and] based in turn upon Sanskrit" (cf. IAST), these are its salient features: subscript dots for retroflex consonants; macrons for etymologically, contrastively long vowels; h for aspirated plosives; and tildes for nasalised vowels.

 Phonology

-The sounds presented in parenthesis in the tables below signify they are only found in loanwords from either Persian or Sanskrit.
+The sounds presented in parentheses in the tables below signify they are only found in loanwords from either Persian or Sanskrit.
 More information about phonology of Hindustani can be read on Hindustani phonology and IPA/Hindi and Urdu.

 Vowels

 Hindustani natively possesses a symmetrical ten-vowel system.
 The vowels [ə], [ɪ], [ʊ] are always short in length, while the vowels [ɑː], [iː], [uː], [eː], [oː], [ɛː], [ɔː] are always considered long, in addition to an eleventh vowel /æː/ which is found in English loanwords.